kzy0525/kzy0525/README.md

 ###

-<p align="left">I'm a Computer Engineering student at Queen's University with a passion for innovative technology and I love solving real-world problems with code.
+<p align="left">I'm a Computer Engineering student at Queen's University with a passion for innovative technology and love solving real-world problems with code.
 In my free time, I enjoy playing badminton, travelling, and doing the NYT Wordle.</p>

 ###